Swedish Model Anna Nystrom Sizzles In White Lace Top & Insanely Short Jean Skirt

-Anna Nystrom thrilled her 8.6 million followers with her latest update, a smoking hot photo in which she rocked a sexy outfit.
+Anna Nystrom thrilled her 8.6 million followers with her latest update, a smoking-hot photo in which she rocked a sexy outfit.
 The sizzling shot captured the model in a lace top and jean skirt that highlighted her bombshell curves.

 As her geotag indicated, she struck a pose in Sweden.
 Anna did not specify her exact location, but she appeared to be in a room in her home.
 She posed in front of a cream-colored couch, which had a patterned pillow and a fur blanket draped over the side.
 To her right was a large window with blush pink curtains that allowed plenty of light to spill over her figure.
 In her caption, she mentioned that she filmed a new YouTube video, and she was dying to show fans.
 Anna gazed into the camera with her big, brown eyes and an alluring stare.

 She opted for a crop top that boasted a beautiful white lace material.
-Its sweetheart top highlighted her ample cleavage and appeared to be strapless though her long tresses were covering the upper portion.
+Its sweetheart top highlighted her ample cleavage and appeared to be strapless, but her long tresses were covering the upper portion.
 The cups had a sheer lace material on their outline, exposing her skin underneath.
-The piece also had intricate detailing with a flower pattern, and it hit on Anna’s ribs, allowing for a glimpse of her taut tummy to be seen.
+The piece also had intricate detailing with a flower pattern, and it hit on Anna’s ribs, allowing her taut tummy to be seen.

 The blond bombshell also wore a jean skirt that highlighted her curvaceous physique.
 The skirt rested on her navel and showed off her tiny waist and midsection.
-The high cut of the garment allowed for her strong stems to be seen in their entirety and she finished off the look with a dark denim jean jacket to match.
+The high cut of the garment allowed her strong stems to be seen in their entirety.
+She finished off the look with a dark denim jean jacket to match.
 The model opted to skip any accessories and let her body do the talking.

 She styled her long, blond locks with a center part, and her mane cascaded past her shoulders and to her chest.
 Anna wore a full face of makeup that helped highlight all of her striking features.
 It looked like her brows were defined, and she seemed to sport a light pink blush on her cheeks.
 The model also appeared to add a matte lipstick to her pout.

-Fans have loved the upload so far.
+Fans love the upload so far.
 In under an hour, it’s earned over 43,000 likes and 500-plus comments.

 “You are a dream….you are an angel…you are perfect,” one fan wrote alongside a series of emoji.